I have outlined some startup website ideas in this post, to help your business in the new venture.

 - and some social media accounts where people can connect with you.

-Make sure the page designed using corporate colours and that you put your logo on it so that people start to recognise the brand.
+Make sure the page is designed using corporate colours and that you put your logo on it so that people start to recognise the brand.

 Business startup website ideas